The city’s train system …

 • According to Benjamin Bernhart’s 2004 book, Historic Journeys By Rail: Central Railroad of New Jersey Stations, Structures, & Marine Equipment, the first North Long Branch depot was constructed in 1874.
 A November 1904 fire took that station.
 In 1907, a new depot opened and would last until 1980 when it was wrecked to make way for the new Ocean Blvd-state highway project.
 Station Agent Dan Hennessey worked there from 1907 to the day it closed in 1945.

-• I found little about the Brancnhport train station.
-Other then it was located at Washington and Joline Avenues and it closed in 1954.
-It was called “Central Station” sometimes.
-After damage from a July 1956 fire, the city fire chief called the building “worthless.”
+• Little info is available about the Branchport train station.
+Other then it was located at Washington and Joline Avenues, it closed in 1954 and was sometimes called “Central Station.”
+After a July 1956 fire, the city fire chief called the building “worthless.”

 • The West End Train Station (also called “Hollywood” station) was badly damaged in an August 1921 fire and abandoned after an October 1954 fire.
 The Long Branch Trust Company acquired the property and opened a new drive-in bank branch in July 1955.
 Today, it is a Chase Bank branch.

 • The original Elberon train stop dates back in 1876.
 The first stone and brick depot was opened in 1903.
 It was touched with sad history — President James Garfield passed through on his way to his summer home for a hopeful recuperation after being shot in July 1881 (at the railroad station in Washington, DC); he died in Elberon two months later.
 The station was gutted by a spectacular fire in May 1988 during a major renovation.
 By June 1996, a new $3 million Elberon depot was opened.